aufdemarbeitsmarkt/kickstarter-analysis/README.md

 With this, we feel confident that late-spring is likely the best time to begin a campaign.
 It is recommended to avoid starting campaigns in the fall and winter months, particularly October through December.

-Note that this data does not take into consideration the length of time a campaign is live.
+_Note:_ this data does not take into consideration the length of time a campaign is live.
 Some additional research may be warranted to better understand the interaction of creation date and the length of a campaign.
 For notes on this, see #4 in the [Results](#results) section below.

 ### Analysis of Outcomes Based on Goals

 The chart below shows the percentage of successful, failed, and canceled campaigns in the 'plays' subcategory, broken up into goal ranges.

-##### _note:_ 'Percentage Canceled' was 0% for all goal ranges, thus no results show on this chart.
+_Note:_ 'Percentage Canceled' was 0% for all goal ranges, thus no results show on this chart.

 ![Outcomes_vs_Goals](resources/Outcomes_vs_Goals.png)